Emergency Textbook Loan program

 NAU assist students with textbook loans

-Northern Arizona University is pleased to announce the Emergency Textbook Loan program.
-The purpose of this program is to assist students with unmet financial need in obtaining required textbook(s) for schooling.
-Textbooks must be returned at the end of the term in which they were loaned.
+Northern Arizona University’s Emergency Textbook Loan Program assists students with limited financial means in obtaining required textbook(s) for school.
+To help us support as many students as possible, all loaned textbooks must be returned at the end of the term.
 Please review the information below and contact us by email with any questions.

 - Must be eligible to receive financial aid and meet the definition of financially needy per Federal Title IV definitions.